devarops/RepRes_Blog/what_is_reproducible_research.md

 In order for other researchers to reproduce our results, we must first provide access to three elements of our research:

-1. The source code
+1. the source code,
-1. The raw data
+1. the raw data, and
-1. The computing environment
+1. the computing environment.

 After securing access to those three items, the next thing to do is to automate the production of our results.
-Automating the production of our results we will continually verify that others can also reproduce our graphs, tables and statistics.
+Automating the production of our results we can continually verify that others can also reproduce our graphs, tables and statistics.

 ## Source code